MiTAC: History

-In 2011 MiTAC won a NT$70 million (US$2.22 million) contract to build one prototype “Radar Vehicle for Field Operation and Air Defense” for the National Chung-Shan Institute of Science and Technology.
+In 2011, MiTAC won a NT$70 million (US$2.22 million) contract to build one prototype “Radar Vehicle for Field Operation and Air Defense” for the National Chung-Shan Institute of Science and Technology.
 In 2015 police in Taoyuan took into custody three workers and one manager from MiTAC on charges of forgery of data and fabrication of test results.
 The tender required the vehicle to be able to advance at 8 km/h up a 40 degree incline, the vehicle MiTAC delivered could only advance at 6 km/h.
 Three NCSIST staff were detained on suspicion of colluding with the MiTAC employees to fabricate the test results, these staff then presented the fabricated results to their superiors for approval.
 The Taoyuan District Prosecutors’ Office began investigating after receiving a tip.

-In 2012 MiTAC unveiled its first ARM processor-based servers and launched Mio Cyclo Series for cycling and fitness user.
+In 2012, MiTAC unveiled its first ARM processor-based servers and launched Mio Cyclo Series for cycling and fitness user.

 In 2013, through a 100% stock swap from MiTAC International Corp., MiTAC Holdings Corporation was established on September 12 and listed and traded on Taiwan Stock Exchange under stock code 3706.
 At the same time, MiTAC International Corp. was delisted.

 In 2014, MiTAC International Corp spun off the Cloud Computing Business Group to MiTAC Computing Technology Corp.
 (MCT) and MCT was formally established and operated on September 1.

+In June 2025, Mitac Holdings announced that it had secured leases for two new production facilities in California, marking an expansion of its North American server-manufacturing operations.
+The move is attributed to a surge in demand for artificial-intelligence infrastructure, with the company describing North America as a key region for its server production capacity growth.